nwesterhausen/dfraw_json_parser/README.md

           If raw files are parsed, a JSON database (an array of objects) is saved to disk in a location specified by this argument.
-This will create an 'out.json' file in the directory specified by this argument.
+This will create an 'raws.json' file in the directory specified by this argument.

+          Alongside raws.json will be a modules.json which is a JSON database for the raw modules that were found and parsed.

           [default: ./www/]

-  -s, --serve
-          Include this flag to start a web server for the web search client.

-          Included in the repository is a 'www' folder with a small web client that will fetch the JSON database created by this program (out.json) and present it in a searchable manner to the user.

-          If you include this flag, after any parsing is done, a tiny HTTP server will start server files from the directory specified by 'out-dir' which defaults to ./www

-  -p, --port <PORT>
-          Specify the port to run the web server on.

-          [default: 4501]

   -h, --help
           Print help information (use `-h` for a summary)